Find synonyms Find exact match

 Favoring open approach — The following may favor an open approach to groin hernia repair.

 ●Prior pelvic surgery – For those with an abdominal incision or surgery in the preperitoneal space (eg, prostatectomy), an open approach may be favored.
 Prior mesh placement in the preperitoneal space also makes a laparoscopic approach much more difficult.
 Although TAPP repair is feasible, TEP repair is more difficult.
 TAPP or TEP repair has been performed after prostatectomy, but laparoscopic repair was found in observational studies to have a higher incidence of morbidity and longer operative time compared with open repair [89,90].

 ●Infection – Active infection is a contraindication to mesh placement.
 An open repair may be an option for patients with remote infection in whom repair cannot be deferred, or in those with an infected mesh graft.
 The management of infected or recurrent hernia is discussed elsewhere.
-(See "Wound infections following abdominal wall hernia repair: Epidemiology, pathogenesis, and prevention".)
+(See "Wound infection following repair of abdominal wall hernia".)

 ●Complicated inguinal or femoral hernia – Although a laparoscopic approach is theoretically possible for nearly all inguinal hernias, including incarcerated or strangulated hernias , laparoscopic repair of complicated hernias may be fraught with technical difficulties [80,92].
 We repair all strangulated hernias using an open approach, and in spite of several case series documenting successful laparoscopic repairs of acutely incarcerated inguinal hernia , we also use an open approach for incarcerated hernias to minimize the risk of bowel injury.
 If bowel perforation has occurred due to strangulation and necrosis, the placement of mesh is contraindicated, precluding laparoscopic repair.